How to Choose the Best Synthetic Motor Oil

 6. Pennzoil Synthetic Blend 5W-30 Motor Oil

 Why We Love It: Pennzoil’s synthetic blend oil offers superior protection without breaking the bank.
 It’s suitable for all seasons and most types of vehicles, from trucks to passenger cars.
-But what sets it apart is the Active Cleansing Technology, which keeps dirt and residues out of your engine.
+But what sets it apart is the Active Cleansing Technology, which is designed to keep dirt and residues out of your engine.

 Its formula may also help prevent low-speed pre-ignition, reducing damage to the engine’s components.
 Overall, it’s a high-quality product that can easily compete with full synthetic oils.